 Happy Sunday to all of our travel friends, both near and far!
 Here are some articles we’ve read from other bloggers (and other sources) that we think you may like, as well, so we’re passing them along.

 New York City, and specifically the Manhattan/Times Square area, is the place we visit more often than anywhere else.
 We have a list of hotels where we like to stay and will choose from those, depending on the reason for our stay.
 There are the hotels good for a quick weekend of seeing shows.
 Other hotels are better for longer stays because they have larger rooms and are less expensive, even if they’re a bit further away from the theater district.

-We have one hotel we save for a particular type of stay; one where we’re traveling with friends and are willing to split a room to save some money.
-At this hotel, every room is a two room suite with a main bedroom and and a large sofa bed in the living room.
-I was sad when I read this hotel is set to close as part of a massive redevelopment project.
+We had one hotel we saved for a particular type of stay; one where we were traveling with friends and were willing to split a room to save some money.
+At this hotel, every room was a two room suite with a main bedroom and and a large sofa bed in the living room.
+I was sad when I read this hotel was set to close as part of a massive redevelopment project.